bbc/genie/docs/coding-guidelines.md

 Check the **/.prettierrc** and **/tslint.json** files for rule specifics.

+### Interfaces
+Interfaces that need to be shared between modules should go in a separate file in the 'types' sub folder.
+Interfaces should not be prefixed as per TS guidelines:

+>In general, you shouldn’t prefix interfaces with I (e.g. IColor).
+Because the concept of an interface in TypeScript is much more broad than in C# or Java, the IFoo naming convention is not broadly useful.

 ### Doc Comments
 Doc comments should be added where they will be helpful to explain the API.
 Docs are generated using Typedoc and placed in the docs/api folder